-Making sure that our children with disabilities or special health care needs are taken care of often takes the bulk of our time, energy, and attention.
-It can be hard to even think about times when our children might need more help and protection than we will be able to give them.
+Taking care of your child with a disability or special health care needs often takes the bulk of your time, energy and attention.
+It can be hard to even think about times when your child might need more help and protection than you will be able to give them.

-Fortunately, there are certain legal tools and documents that can help and protect children with disabilities or special health care needs, no matter their age.
+Fortunately, certain legal tools and documents can help and protect children with disabilities or special health care needs, no matter their age.
 We talk about ways to use many of these tools on our legal options for age 18 and beyond page.
-On this page we have a brief description of different tools you might want to use.
-For more details, or advice related to your specific situation, we recommend talking to your own lawyer or financial advisor
+And below, we have a brief description of different tools you might want to use and links to other pages with more information.
+We recommend talking to your lawyer or financial advisor for more details or advice related to your specific situation.

 Your Legal Tools

-- Wills and trusts let you make sure your child is taken care of if something happens to you.
+- Wills and trusts let you ensure your child is taken care of if something happens to you.

 - A durable power of attorney is a document that your adult child can sign to give you the legal power to do certain things for them.
 It can be for a general or limited purpose.
-A power of attorney may be used to make decisions about finances, education, medical care, and more.
-Your child must be able to understand what it means to sign a contract in order to use a power of attorney.
+A power of attorney may be used to make decisions about finances, education, medical care, etc. Your child must understand what it means to sign a contract to use a power of attorney.

 - A power of attorney for educational decisions is a way for your child to let their school know that they want you to keep making decisions about their education when they are age 18 and older.